 Ignoring Previous Years’ Question Papers

-Previous years’ question papers are a goldmine for understanding the exam pattern, the type of questions asked, and the difficulty level.
-Ignoring these can be one amongst the costly mistakes in UPSC preparation.
-Regularly solving past papers can provide insights into important topics and help in better preparation.
+“Previous years’ question papers are a goldmine for understanding the exam pattern, types of questions, and difficulty level.
+Ignoring these is one of the critical mistakes to avoid in UPSC Preparation.
+Regularly solving past papers provides insights into key topics and strengthens preparation.”

 Unrealistic Expectations